apigee/apigee-ios-sdk/README.md

 different version of Xcode, please uncomment the code that assigns the path for DEVELOPER_DIR in source/Scripts/dist.sh.

-New Functionality for UserGrid
+New Functionality for Usergrid
 ------------------------------
 New classes (ApigeeCollection, ApigeeEntity, ApigeeDevice, ApigeeGroup) to make working with entities and collections easier.
 The functionality has been modeled after our JavaScript and PHP SDKs.

-Migrating from UserGrid
+Migrating from Usergrid
 -----------------------
 1. All classes named with 'UG' prefix are now named with 'Apigee' prefix (UGClassName becomes ApigeeClassName)
 2. UGClient is now named ApigeeDataClient